vasil-nesterov/toy-coin/README.md

 - [x] Blockchain: Ensure that each block has a valid proof

 # TODO

-- [x] Next: Fix /view route
-- [x] Next: Fix /mine route
-- [ ] Next: Fix /add_tx route
+- Review RuleSets.
+Implement all the necessary block rules

-- [ ] UTXO without addresses.
-Multiple in, multiple out.
-Replace BalanceRegistry with UTXO.
-Stabilize app
+- [ ] Wallet: Working with multiple keys/addresses as with a single wallet.

-- Next: block must have a single coinbase tx, coinbase tx must have 1_000 millis (CoinbaseTxRuleSet, RegularTxRuleSet)
-- [ ] UTXO with addresses

-- [ ] Refactor: merge SigTx and Tx into single class
 - [ ] Review RuleSets

 - [ ] Transaction: check against UTXO when adding to mempool & blockchain